HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

 In terms of share of various CMPs, the trend for ecommerce websites was similar as all websites covered in [Privacy](./privacy) chapter.
 In future editions of web almanac, we expect this adoption to increase as more and more countries come up with their own regulations.
 Also, 'Content Management Platform' was recently added to Wappalyzer by the web almanac team.
 Though the team added most popular CMPs, with time we expect additional CMPs to be added and hence expected increase in adoption stats.

-## Accessibility Solutions
+### Accessibility solutions

 In this year's [Accessibility](./accessibility) Chapter introduction, the web almanac team talks about dangers of implementing quick fix accessibility solutions and points to Lainey Feingold's brilliant article, [Honor the ADA: Avoid Web Accessibility Quick Fix Overlays](https://www.lflegal.com/2020/08/quick-fix/).

 Though not recommended, we looked at usage of such solutions across ecommerce websites and found that 0.47% of mobile websites and 0.54% of desktop websites have deployed such solutions.

 In the current methodology adopted for this chapter, there is no easy way for us to look at if any top ecommerce websites have gone this quick fix route instead of trying to achieve accessibility by design.
 It will be possible to find out this in future by combining HTTP Archive data with publications like Top 500 UK sites by International retailing OR similar publications.

-## AMP Adoption
+### AMP Adoption

 {{ figure_markup(
   caption="AMP usage on ecommerce sites (mobile).",